 A diver medic is a member of the dive team who is trained in advanced first aid (as opposed to a diving doctor).
-IMCA audits and approves diver medic training providers to assist members in the absence of any existing international scheme.
+IMCA audits and approves diver medic training courses to assist members in the absence of any existing international scheme.

-Validity of Training Certificates
+Validity of training certificates

 - Within the final three months of validity, on completion of a refresher course, the validity date of the new certificate will run for a further two years from the expiry date of the old certificate;